You are viewing a story from harrypotterfanfiction.com

 The courtroom crowd made a low grumbling noise of disappointment.

 “All the paperwork in front of me is perfectly sound.
 It only needs the signature of Draco Malfoy.
 I don’t believe they will have need of you.
-But stick around should I have need to summon you.”
+But stick around should I have need to finalize things.”

 “I will see Mrs. Malfoy first.
 Then Mr. Malfoy.
 Then if need be, both of them together.”

-He spoke directly to Hermione.
+He spoke directly to Hermione then.
 “I go in first.
-Then the bailiff will come back for you to escort you in.”
+Then the bailiff will come back to escort you in.”

 She nodded her understanding.
 It was all security protocol, of course.
 The judge was to be protected.